azurecitadel/azurecitadel.github.io/containers/terraformingAKS.md

 tags: [ containers, terraform ]
 layout: single
 header:
-  overlay_image:
   teaser: images/teaser/cloud-builder.png
 excerpt: Use Terraform's AzureRM provider to drive Infrastructure as Code.
 This was an early challenge based lab but it has now been superseded by the https://aka.ms/citadel/terraform lab.
-Use that instead.
+It is recommended to use that instead.
 sidebar:
   nav: "sidebar"
 ---